openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## BASH Script

-Here's a scripted form of the quickstart in case you prefer to expedite running the commands: [miniziti.bash](./miniziti.bash).
-To run the script you'll need to download it and run it like this:
+Here's a scripted form of the quickstart in case you prefer to expedite running the commands.
+It's recommended that you read the script before you run it.

+You'll need to complete one of the host DNS options in advance, i.e., `/etc/hosts` or configure your OS to use minikube DNS for "*.ziti" DNS names.
+The script assumes DNS is already configured.

+To run the script you'll need to [download the file](./miniziti.bash) and run it like this:

 ```bash
 bash ./miniziti.bash